Skip to main content

 3. Calculate Deductions: Determine allowable deductions for unpaid rent or damages.

-4. Notify Tenant: Provide written notice with a security deposit return letter within the required 30 days for any deductions.
+4. Notify Tenant: Provide proper notice with a security deposit return letter within the required 30 days for any deductions.

 5. Return Balance: Return the deposit or the remaining balance within 15 days.
 Unless you make deductions, you must return it within 30 days.
 After 60 days of receipt the tenant loses right to dispute the claim.